dashed-slug/wallets/readme.txt

  The following wallet adapters are available for free to all [dashed-slug subscribers](https://www.dashed-slug.net/dashed-slug/subscribe/).

-- [lnd Wallet Adapter extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/lnd-wallet-adapter-extension/) - Connect to an lnd node, and perform transactions on the Bitcoin Lightning network.
+- [lnd and tapd Wallet Adapter extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/lnd-wallet-adapter-extension/) - Connect to an lnd node, and perform transactions on the Bitcoin Lightning network.
+Also connect to a tapd node to mint and transact Taproot Assets.
 - [CoinPayments Adapter extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/coinpayments-adapter-extension/) - Third-party wallet for many cryptocurrencies.
 Saves you from the hassle of hosting wallets on servers.
 But you don't control the private keys.
 - [Monero Coin Adapter extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/monero-coin-adapter-extension/) - Full node wallet adapter for Monero and its forks.
 - [TurtleCoin Adapter extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/turtlecoin-adapter-extension/) - Full node wallet adapter for TurtleCoin and its forks.